Gibbs polystability of Fano manifolds, stability thresholds and symmetry breaking: Introduction

 When $\mathcal{G}$ is trivial the invariant $\delta^{\mathrm{A}}(X,\Delta)^{\mathcal{G}}$ equals the well-known analytic stability threshold $\delta^{\mathrm{A}}(X,\Delta),$ which by \cite{zh}, coincides with the \emph{stability threshold} $\delta(X,\Delta),$ introduced in \cite{f-o} and further developed in \cite{bl-j}.
 This is an algebro-geometric (valuative) invariant that has come to play a pivotal role in recent developments around the Yau--Tian--Donaldson conjecture \cite{l-x-z}.
 It was conjectured in \cite{berm8 comma 5} that $\delta^{\mathrm{A}}(X,\Delta)=\gamma(X,\Delta).$ Here we propose the following \begin{conjecture} On any log Fano manifold $(X,\Delta)$ with vanishing Futaki character the invariants $\gamma(X,\Delta)\mathcal{^{G}}$ and $\delta^{\mathrm{A}}(X,\Delta)\mathcal{^{G}}$ coincide. \end{conjecture}

 The validity of this conjecture would imply the second equivalence in Conjecture \ref{conj:Gibbs poly intro}.
-Indeed, by \cite{d-r}, $\delta^{\mathrm{A}}(X,L)^{\mathcal{G}}>1$ iff $(X,\Delta)$ admits a Kähler--Einstein metric, which, by the solution of the YTD conjecture is equivalent to K-polystability (see Theorem \ref{thm:KE equiv}).
+Indeed, as shown in \cite{d-r}, confirming a conjecture of Tian, $\delta^{\mathrm{A}}(X,L)^{\mathcal{G}}>1$ iff $(X,\Delta)$ admits a Kähler--Einstein metric, which, by the solution of the YTD conjecture is equivalent to K-polystability (see Theorem \ref{thm:KE equiv}).

 Our first main result concerns the case of log Fano curves $(X,\Delta),$ i.e. the case when $n=1.$ In this case $X$ is the Riemann sphere, $X=\P^{1}$ and $\Delta$ is any divisor of $r$ points on $X$ with weights $w_{i}\in]0,1[$ satisfying